TAPATOP/MemeShare/README.md

+#MemeShare

 This is the final project for the 2019 edition of VMware's TalentBoost.
+Angular + Spring

 It is a meme sharing platform implemented by Angular and Spring( using MySQL via JDBC).
 It's a full- stack application and offers the following functionalities:
 - image uploading